wrzaskun/JS/README.md

 JS
 ==
-This' only container for tests with JS
+this's only container for tests with JS